ProbstLab/uBin-helperscripts/README.md

 Now all dependencies should be installed.

 Databases.
-Databases for single copy genes are supplied in the /src/ directory and this directory is assumed to be in the same folder as the wrapper script.
-The FunTaxDB (Uniref100 database along with the taxonomic information for each gene) can be downloaded from the link https://uni-duisburg-essen.sciebo.de/s/pi4cuYwyZ3KJVMl and must also be placed into the /src/ directory (size of the database: 71.06 GB).
+Databases for single copy genes are supplied in the /bin/SCG/ directory and this directory is assumed to be in the same folder as the wrapper script.
+The FunTaxDB (Uniref100 database along with the taxonomic information for each gene) can be downloaded from the link https://uni-duisburg-essen.sciebo.de/s/pi4cuYwyZ3KJVMl and must also be placed into the /bin/SCG/ directory.
 The path of the Uniref100 database can be modified but should be adjusted at the start of the wrapper script.
 The fasta files needs to be formatted once:

 $ diamond makedb --in FunTaxDBv1.1.fasta -d FunTaxDBv1.1